Conway Twitty: Early life

 Twitty was born Harold Lloyd Jenkins on September 1, 1933 in Friars Point, Mississippi.
 The Jenkins family was of Welsh descent.
 He was named by his great-uncle, after his favorite silent movie actor Harold Lloyd.
 The Jenkins family moved to Helena, Arkansas, when Jenkins was 10 years old.
 In Helena, Jenkins performed on radio when he was 10, and he formed his first singing group, the Phillips County Ramblers when he was 12, and they had their own show on the local radio station KFFA every Saturday morning.
 He preached at church revivals when he was a teenager.

+He attended high school and spent his formative years in Tallulah, Louisiana, graduating from Tallulah High School.

-Twitty was a baseball player with a batting average of .450 when he graduated from high school, and he was offered a contract with the Philadelphia Phillies.
+Jenkins was a baseball player with a batting average of .450 when he graduated from high school, and he was offered a contract with the Philadelphia Phillies in the mid-1950s.
 He worked for a few months for International Harvester before accepting the Phillies offer.
 However, he was drafted into the U.S. Army and served in the Far East, during which time he organized a group called the Cimmarons to entertain his fellow soldiers.
-The Phillies renewed their offer when he returned home, but Twitty had by now become more interested in pursuing a music career.
+The Phillies renewed their offer when he returned home, but Twitty had by then become more interested in pursuing a music career.